Heather Phillipson & Philip Gross on Radio 3

 Click here to listen.
 Both Heather and Philip joined the opening discussion about vulgarity, Heather features at 7.50.
 Philip is interviewed at 29.54, and reads again at 42.31 and in the podcast extra.

-Heather Phillipson's sculpture THE END on the Fourth Plinth in Trafalgar Square, mentioned in the programme, will launch in March 2020 - more here.
+Heather Phillipson's sculpture THE END on the Fourth Plinth in Trafalgar Square, mentioned in the programme, was due to launch in March 2020 - more here.
+The planned unveiling has been postponed until later in the year due to the coronavirus outbreak.

 [09 July 2019]